 Equitable: supply chain liquidity and resilience is enhanced as suppliers benefit from early payment certainty and financing, which is based on the buyer’s cost of capital and free-to-use invoicing tools.

-The effect of this revolution is that business across the supply chain are surpassing the way they currently manage and optimize cash.
+The effect of this revolution is that businesses across the supply chain are able to cash flow forecast with more confidence, improve the way they manage their cash, and optimize their use of working capital.
 Working capital processes are more efficient, freeing up cash to invest back in their business and supply chain costs are lowered, realizing margin improvements.
 They are ensuring that their supply chains have access to affordably priced finance through early payment certainty and are improving collaboration and supply chain strength through aligned and connected processes.

-It is these businesses that are identifying the cash opportunity and leveraging a technology-led approach to realize it, that are positioned to compete and thrive in Industry 4.0.
+It is these businesses that are identifying the cash opportunity and leveraging a technology-led approach to realize it, that are positioned to compete and thrive as the Fourth Industrial Revolution marches on.